PSFS Building: Reception

 In 1939 the building was awarded the gold medal by the Philadelphia chapter of the American Institute of Architects.
 While the PSFS Building would later influence other buildings, the skyscraper did not start a trend in banking architecture.
-Spiro Kostof said that the building was "too coolly self-possessed, too intellectual perhaps to start a trend."
+Spiro Kostof attributed this to the building's "too coolly self-possessed, too intellectual" design.
 After the International style became popular in the 1950s, the PSFS Building was called one of the most important skyscrapers built in the United States in the first half of the 20th century.
 Called the United States' first truly modern skyscraper by Architectural Review in 1957, the PSFS Building was awarded Building of the Century by the Philadelphia chapter of the American Institute of Architects in 1969.

-Robert A. M. Stern said of the building, "Nothing like it had been built, and only rarely...had anything near its size been imagined in the vocabularies of either the first or second phase of the International style.
-PSFS is much more than a superb marriage of function and technological innovation within the constraints of a new vocabulary of form.
-It is a superbly crafted object, refined in its every detail....PSFS is that rarest of phenomena of our time, a working monument."

-William Jordy said the building's uniqueness "appears in its extraordinary ambiguity, as reconciliation, synthesis, and prophecy."
-Jordy also said, "Although it does epitomize the coming [to America] of the European functionalist style of the twenties, this event occurred so late as to make it seem more of a synthesis of previous developments than a herald of new departures.
-Yet,...as a synthesis, then as an American synthesis, PSFS is worthy of study today...it is rather more innovative than its appearance, date, and provincial position suggest...PSFS is not even quite the unadulterated exemplar of the International style that it seems to be.
-It depends as well on Beaux-Arts theory, which it ostensibly repudiates."